who are you

 running for?

-Every endurance athlete has one race
+Every athlete has one race

 to run for someone else.